 All assignments are due on the date indicated in the syllabus and in Populi, or verbally communicated by the professor.
+There may be a grade reduction for late submission of assignments.

 Extensions may be granted in the event of unexpected ministry duties, sickness, death or serious illness in the student's immediate family, or similar extenuating circumstances.
 Normally, extensions should be requested at least five days prior to the due date of an assignment.